Lighthouse School

 We have a virtual tour and our prospective parents meeting power point presentation which you can view here, which will give an overview of the school and its ethos.

-Prospective parents video
+Prospective parents video with low music

 Virtual Tour Video